fardinatabassum/Challenge-3-Password-Generator/README.md

 ## Usage

 The assets file contains the css used to style the password generator as well as the javascript used to provide its functionality.
-The images folder contains a screenshot of whatthe final webpage looks like.
+The images folder contains a screenshot of what the final webpage looks like.

 ![Challenge-3-Password-Generator](./assets/images%20/screenshot-password-generator%20webpage.png)